Skip to main content

 Use Clear Entrypoints

-Scripts with obvious entry points (main.py, index.js) are easier to import and result in better specs.
+Scripts with obvious entry points (main.py, index.js) produce better tools.

 Include Dependencies